|

 A:

+Not really.
 Operating the IG-133A and the DC-2 DustGrabber™separately

 emits the same amount of negative ions as the combined IG-133DG unit.
 If